dvidelabs/flatcc/README.md

 `flatcc_builder_get_direct_buffer` which returns null if the buffer is too large.
 See also documentation comments in `flatcc_builder.h` and `flatcc_emitter.h`.
-See also `flatc_builder_finalize_aligned_buffer` in `builder.h` and `builder.md` when malloc aligned buffers are insufficent.
+See also `flatc_builder_finalize_aligned_buffer` in `builder.h` and the [builder interfaces reference] when malloc aligned buffers are insufficent.

     #include "monster_test_builder.h"